5 Healthy Habits Every Senior Should Have

 Visit your doctor regularly

 Make sure not to miss any appointments you put in your calendar.
-Regular doctor’s appointments are important for older adults to help you manage your health and diagnose any issues in their early and manageable state.
+Regular doctor’s appointments are important for older adults to help you manage their health and diagnose any issues in their early and manageable state.
 Plus, if you have any questions and doubts, you can use the time to consult with your doctor and get professional advice.
 Your doctor can also clear you for taking any supplementation, having regular workouts or trying out a new diet.
 So make it a habit to visit your physician, eye doctor, gynaecologist/urologist and dentist at least once a year.
+If you have a few dental fixes to make, you can always get fillings with the dentist in Greenbelt.

 Move as much as you can